Five Handy Proofreading Tips And Tricks For Writers And Authors

-Editing and proofreading a long manuscript is laborious and time-consuming.
+If you are preparing to publish a book, editing and proofreading a long manuscript is laborious and time-consuming.

 Prepare for a human proofreader

-It will make it easier for you, your copy editor if you have one, and for others who will check your document.
+It will make it easier for you, your copy editor if you have one, and others who will check your document.

 Let’s look at some proofreading tips and tricks to help you.

-Step One.
-Divide up your manuscript.
+1. Divide up your manuscript

-Now make a copy of it and do a save as to copy it into a new file location with a new file name.
+Now make a copy of it and do a “save as” to copy it into a new file location with a new file name.

 This will be your file copy for editing and proofreading.

-From this new copy, select each chapter one by one, and then copy and paste the full text of each chapter into a new Word document and save each one by the chapter number or title.
+Then copy and paste the text of each chapter into a new document and save each one by the chapter number or title.

 Use the spelling checker first to find the obvious spelling mistakes.